hjdesulme/svelte-personal-website/README.md

   - I want dragging them to involve and pressing and holding them, instead of just clicking them.

 Can you make the switch component(s) draggable across of the screen?
 But always reset it at the top right when I navigate elsewhere (to a square)?

+[Currently, when I click the "X" button, the navigation is based on the direction that I just came from.
+So for example, if I go to down from Resume to Project, then click "X", the fullScreenSquare will slide out from top to bottom as it returns to the main screen.

+I don't know if this should be desirable.
+Wouldn't it be better to, instead, have the Project page close in the downLeft direction?
+Like no matter where I navigated from?]